 OCONUS Physicals: 4 Months and Counting

 Among the biggest choices made by service members headed to OCONUS duty stations is whether or not to bring the family.
 These assignments will require you to go through the command sponsorship process.
 As part of the process, all family members need physicals that are coded appropriately from your PCM.
 These physicals must be done within 4 months out of your PCS/report date.
 At many installations, military clinics will only schedule a set number of OCONUS physical appointments each month.
 Plan ahead and speak to your clinic about when you need to call to get your appointment on the books as early as possible.

 After physicals, family members need to schedule an additional EFMP screening.
 The physical must be done before your EFMP screening and you must have the EFMP screening to head OCONUS with your service member!

 After the physicals and EFMP screening are complete, if orders were cut as unaccompanied, the service member must submit a Command Sponsorship packet to get their orders amended to include dependents on orders.
 Family members must be on the orders to receive the full PCS shipment weights, book travel arrangements and secure housing!
 The process of obtaining command sponsorship can take time – it requires coordination between the personnel sections of your outgoing and incoming units.
 Give yourself as much time as possible!

 When You Have Orders

 Move.mil is important for those headed to overseas duty assignments(for every PCS really!).
-Each service member must register for DPS and do an online counseling as soon as orders are in hand.
+Each service member must register for DPS and do online counseling as soon as orders are in hand.
 That online counseling starts the process for a number of PCS necessary tasks like scheduling your HHG pick up!

 After orders are in hand, visit the government transportation office.
-Each accompanying family member must have a government passport in additional to a tourist passport.
+Each accompanying family member must have a government passport in addition to a tourist passport.
 This process can take weeks, so it is best to initiate as soon as possible.